Pippeys/tjs-specials/README.md

 ## Current Project Idea
 Camping locations webscraper

+###User Use:

+- For people looking to find new trails and campsites
+- Using an EXTREMELY advanced algorithm (lol) to find unpopular and highly rated locations
+- Giving descriptions, locations, and pictures

 Outline:
 - Get picture + name of location from https://www.alltrails.com/us/california/backpacking
 - Get gps coordinates from name and google maps api